 London is one of the most photographed cities in the world, with no shortage of interesting attractions and iconic landmarks.
-We’ve rounded up 25 top London sights to Instagram, as well as some suggestions for the best photo angles.
+We’ve rounded up 25 of the most Instagrammable places and best London photo spots, as well as some suggestions for the optimal photo angles.
 Happy snapping!

 1 – British Museum

-The gargantuan British Museum houses treasures such as the Rosetta Stone and the Egyptian mummies, and is a great place for a rainy day.
+The gargantuan British Museum houses treasures such as the Rosetta Stone and the Egyptian mummies, and is a great rainy day activity in London.
 However, when the sun shines, the photo opportunities are even better.

 Best shot: light streams through the courtyard in this great capture

 Famous as one of the Queen’s official residences, Buckingham Palace stands proudly at the end of the tree-lined Mall.
 You can visit the State Rooms inside between the end of July and beginning of October.